 It’s not just metals that engraving is great for working with, but plenty of other materials too.
 One such example is ceramic.
 This is a material that is widely used in the semi-conductor industry, so is therefore useful for electronics too.

 Many of these semi-conductors are made using ceramic, and laser engraving helps to isolate areas for bright metal plating on the ceramic, allowing for currents of electricity to pass through.

 Plastic and glass engraving

-Other non-metal materials that laser engraving is great for working with are plastics and glass.
+Other non-metal materials that engraving is great for working with are plastics and glass.
 These are materials that you will often find being used alongside metals, and so many industries have benefited hugely from having a process capable of working with them all.